 - Intellectual property laws for design protection

-Government initiatives such as “Make in India” and “Vocal for Local” encourage the use of indigenous textiles and support traditional artisans.
-These programs promote sustainable practices and preserve regional craftsmanship.
+Government initiatives such as “Make in India” and “Vocal for Local” promote indigenous textiles and support artisans.

 Tools and Resources for Bridal Saree Planning

-Several tools and resources can help individuals explore and understand designer bridal sarees.
+Various tools and resources help individuals explore designer bridal sarees and make informed decisions.

 - Textile research institutes and fashion academies